invertedv/testGo/docs/gomFile.md

 The keys below are required for building data.

 - strats1: \<field list\><br>
-the fields to stratify on for the first pass.
-If you wish to conduct random sampling rather than stratified sampling, specify strats1 as "noGroups".
+the fields in the loan-level data to stratify on for the first pass.
+If you wish to conduct random sampling rather than stratified sampling, specify a single
+field: "noGroups".
 - sampleSize1: \<int\><br>
 the target sample size for pass 1;
 - where1: \<clause\><br>